You'll probably spend a large part of the first few days after birth looking at your baby.

 Fontanelles (soft spots)

-On the top of your baby's head, near the front, is a diamond-shaped patch where the skull bones haven't fused together yet.
+On the top of your baby's head, near the front, is a diamond-shaped patch where the skull bones have not fused together yet.
 There is another, smaller, soft spot towards the back of their head.
 These are called the fontanelles.

 It will probably be a year or more before the bones close over.
-There's no need to worry about touching or washing the fontanelles because they are covered by a tough protective membrane.
+Do not worry about the fontanelles as they are covered by a tough protective membrane.

 Your baby's skin